We bring you a 5-step workflow that can help you improve your tree inventory and increase tree inspection efficiency.

 Tree Inventory and Inspection is one of the most important tasks in the workflows of Arboriculture and Urban Forestry workers.
 While Arborists are more focused on the care of individual trees, those who work in Urban Forestry perceive forests as a system, frequently working on large scale projects that involve a lot of planning and different policies.
 Both of these fields rely on having good management systems, especially when it comes to tree inventory and inspection workflows.

-GIS and mapping offer data collection, visualization, analysis and publishing solutions that can significantly increase efficiency in tree inventory and inspection.
-In forestry and arboriculture, a good overview of trees with pertaining data on a map is necessary for coordinating daily activities as well as for planning activities and maintenance on a longer scale.
-Most of larger organizations that take care of trees and forest already have a GIS system set in place.
-This doesn’t necessarily mean that the existing processes can’t be improved further by technology specially designed to provide real-time insight into the situation in the field.
+Data collection, visualization, analysis and publishing solutions can significantly increase efficiency in tree inventory and inspection.
+In forestry and arboriculture, a good overview of trees with pertaining data on a map is necessary for coordinating daily activities as well as for planning activities and maintenance on a broader scale.
+Most of the larger organizations that take care of trees and forests already have a GIS system set in place.
+It doesn’t necessarily mean that the existing processes can’t be improved further by software specially designed to provide real-time insight into the situation in the field.

 GIS in the cloud enables not just real-time insight into the situation on the field, but also provides a next step for the desktop-based workflows.
-Let’s see how can cloud-based GIS help in making Tree Inventory and Inspection process more straightforward and efficient in all the phases of your workflow.
+Let’s see how cloud-based GIS can help in making tree Inventory and inspection process more straightforward and efficient.

-Instead of using paper reports for collecting data, GIS Cloud Mobile Data Collection allows you to collect data such as tree height, diameter, trimming status, diseases and other variables in real-time.
-Using smartphones and tablets, with a simple and user-friendly custom form you can collect different types of data including photos and audio recordings about a particular tree, that is instantly visible on a map.
+Instead of using paper reports for collecting data, the Mobile Data Collection app allows you to collect data such as tree height, diameter, trimming status, diseases and other variables.
+Using smartphones and tablets, you can collect different types of data including photos and audio recordings.
+The location of the inspected tree is instantly visible on a map.
 Mobile Data Collection also allows you to navigate to a particular point of interest directly from the app by using Google Maps.

 My workflow is much more efficient when using the GIS Cloud as a basis for my quotes and work orders and collection of all field data.
 I can easily find the geographic data I need regardless of when it was collected and allows me to focus more on care for the trees themselves and less on keeping track of all of the data. – Sean Grant, Vivaldi Arborists (Sweden)

-After the data is collected, it is instantly visible on a map.
-This data can be accessed on any device both in the field and the office.
-Managers and coordinators, as well as other staff, can access this data and visualize it in a way that suits the existing workflows.
+After the data is collected, it is instantly visible on a map and can be accessed on any device both in the field and the office.
+Managers and coordinators, as well as other staff, can view the data and edit it in a way that suits the existing workflows.
 For example, trees from a particular area, diseased trees, or those that haven’t been trimmed can be marked with different colors and filtered on a map.
-You can choose different basemaps (Open Street Map, Mapbox, Satellite or Hybrid Maps), create polygons and use various GIS tools that can help you to visualize data in the best possible manner.
+You can choose different basemaps (Open Street Map, HERE maps, Satellite or Hybrid Maps), create polygons and use various GIS tools that can help you to visualize data in the best possible manner.

-In case you are doing a community project, as it was the case in the Maple Grove Tree Inventory project, and want to open your data to the public, you can do so in just a few clicks using Map Portal.
+In case you are doing a community project, as it was the case in the Maple Grove Tree Inventory project, and want to open your data to the public, it’s best to use the Map Portal.

-Map Portal allows you to create an interactive map portal, customized and branded depending on your needs, published on a separate domain.
-If you are already using GIS Cloud and all of your tree data is already in the cloud, setting up an interactive portal takes only a few minutes.
+Map Portal allows you to create an interactive GIS portal, customized and branded, and published on a separate domain.
+If you are already using GIS Cloud and all of your tree data is already uploaded, setting up an interactive portal takes only a few minutes.

 Interested in learning more about GIS Cloud tools for Tree Inventory And Inspection?
-Join our free webinar scheduled for 23 of March.
-Register here.
+Contact our sales consultants or sign up to the GIS Cloud free trial.